42nd Street Shuttle: Components

+Post-reconstruction

+In September 2024, the MTA announced that it had finished retrofitting the 42nd Street Shuttle tunnels with 5G cell service.
+This made the 42nd Street Shuttle the first New York City Subway line to be fully equipped with 5G.

 Track layout

 Of the four shuttle tracks, only two are in use as of 2020; the former express track spaces are used as platform space at each terminal.
 The former southbound local track is now shuttle track 1.
 Tracks 2 and 3 no longer exist, but the trackbed of track 2 can be seen inside the tunnel from passing trains on track 1.
 At the two terminals, the trackway for track 2 was occupied by platforms that formerly provided access to track 3, which was the former northbound express track.
 There was also a switch between tracks 1 and 3 just west of Grand Central station.
 The former northbound local track, track 4, was not connected to either track 1 or track 3.
 Track 2 was removed between the two stations in 1975, and circuit breaker houses have been constructed on the roadbed of track 2.
 Track 3, the former northbound express track, was taken out of service on November 7, 2020, then removed in 2021.
 Prior to the 2020 renovation at the Times Square station, in order to provide a connection between the platform for track 4, the former 43rd Street entrance, and the rest of the station complex, there was a pedestrian bridge over track 4.
 The pedestrian bridge could be temporarily removed to allow the train on track 4 to leave for maintenance on an as-needed basis.

 Track 1 is connected to the IRT Lexington Avenue Line's southbound local track south of Grand Central station.
 Track 4 connects to the IRT Broadway–Seventh Avenue Line's northbound local track north of Times Square station.
-With the removal of track 3, it remains physically impossible for a train to go from the IRT Lexington Avenue Line to the IRT Broadway–Seventh Avenue Line or vice versa by using the shuttle tracks.
+Since 1918, it has been physically impossible for a train to go from the IRT Lexington Avenue Line to the IRT Broadway–Seventh Avenue Line or vice versa by using the shuttle tracks.